 Behind the Scenes Story

 Hello!
 My name is Marianne Henio and I live in the West Midlands in the UK.
-I am a knitwear designer, pattern creator and publisher, and 'Henio' is my brand.
+I am a knitwear designer, pattern creator, pattern publisher, and knitwear design teacher, and 'Henio' is my brand.

 Why Knitting Utopia?
 Well, we all know that 'Utopia' is our perfect future vision of Paradise.🌴